placeholder

 Cash ISAs – These are specifically designed for cash savings accounts offered by banks and building societies.
 Cash ISAs, much like standard taxable savings accounts, come in various forms, including instant access accounts, regular savings accounts, fixed-rate accounts, and variable-rate accounts.
 This allows individuals to choose the type of account that best suits their savings goals and preferences.
 And of course, all interest earned, whilst held in an ISA, is tax free.

-If you are interested in exploring what cash ISAs have to offer, please check out the Savings Champion website, which compares the best accounts on the market.
+If you are interested in exploring what cash ISAs have to offer, please check out our Cash ISA page, which displays the best rates currently available.

 Stocks & Shares ISA – These offer the opportunity to invest your cash into wide range of investments, from individual stocks to collective investment funds.
 These are well-suited for long-term investing, as they offer the potential for higher returns compared to cash savings.
 However, as the returns are linked to the performance of the investments, the value of the investment could fall as well as rise.